 Statewide Vendor/Payee Services

-Statewide payee registration process
+Statewide payee registration forms

 If your payment is issued before the bank has verified your account, you will receive a check, sent to the address on the record.
 Or, if the bank cannot verify your account (for instance because of a wrong account number), you will receive a check.